silverbullettechnology/tdsdr-build/README.md

 .zip file with the same timestamp.

 Copy the four files (*boot.bin*, *kernel.img*, *devtree.img*, and *ramdisk.img*) to the
-micro-SD card, insert into the SDRDC, and apply 5V power
+micro-SD card, insert into the TD-SDR, and apply power

 You can also cd into the *petalinux* directory and use the normal PetaLinux tools after sourcing the *settings.sh* file as described in UG976: